Samellenrider/CV/README.md

 #### Team work

-- Working on several group projects during makers academy, such as [MakersBnb](https://github.com/Samellenrider/Makersbnb2) (Team of 4),  [Acebook](https://github.com/Samellenrider/acebook-bluejuly2017) (Team of 17) and [Pokemon gyroscope game](https://github.com/Samellenrider/pokeball) (Team of 4), helped me developing my teamwork skills in a technical environment.
+- Working on several group projects during Makers Academy, such as [MakersBnb](https://github.com/Samellenrider/Makersbnb2) (Team of 4),  [Acebook](https://github.com/Samellenrider/acebook-bluejuly2017) (Team of 17) and [Pokemon gyroscope game](https://github.com/Samellenrider/pokeball) (Team of 4), helped me developing my teamwork skills in a technical environment.

 - Being a team member of the Solscape kitchen for four months trained me in keeping calm and doing perfect work under pressure.

 ####  Leadership
 - Through leading/taking part in school committees and acting as a mentor on school trips abroad taught me how to handle responsibilities for my work and others early in my life.

--- Working as a store manager/team leader in CH-Cafe Ravensburg presented me with the challenge of leading four employees as well as taking care of the interior.
+- Working as a store manager/team leader in CH-Cafe Ravensburg presented me with the challenge of leading four employees as well as taking care of the interior.

 #### Teaching
 - Acting as a snowboard teacher at a young age taught me the ability to my skill to someone else.
 It taught me to use this ability on everyone regardless of their age, origin or gender.